JoAnne Stubbe: Career and education

 In 1946, Stubbe was born in Champaign, Illinois.
 In 1968, Stubbe received a B.S. degree in chemistry from the University of Pennsylvania, and worked as an undergraduate in the laboratory of Professor Edward R. Thornton.
 After she received her Ph.D. degree in organic chemistry under the guidance of Professor George Kenyon from the University of California, Berkeley, in 1971, she did a very brief stint (1971–1972) as a postdoc at UCLA, where she worked on synthesizing LSD from tryptophan with Julius Rebek.
 Then, Stubbe taught at Williams College (1972–1977) discovered she didn't want to teach, but wanted to do research.
 Her realization sent her to Brandeis University (1975–1977), where she did a second postdoc with Robert Abeles.
 This is where she learned the art and science of creating mechanism-based enzyme inhibitors.
 She also taught at Yale School of Medicine (1977–1980) as an assistant professor in the department of pharmacology.

 In 1980, she moved to the University of Wisconsin, serving as assistant professor in the Biochemistry Department and rising to full professor in 1985.
 She was an assistant professor for a total of 12 years.
 In 1987, Stubbe became a professor in the MIT Chemistry Department, where she became the first woman to receive tenure in that department.
 She received a joint appointment in the MIT Biology Department in 1990.

-In 1994, Stubbe was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.
+In 1994, Stubbe was one of 16 women faculty in the School of Science at MIT who drafted and co-signed a letter to the then-Dean of Science (and later Chancellor of Berkeley) Robert Birgeneau, which started a campaign to highlight and challenge gender discrimination at MIT.